It's a known fact that during times of economic uncertainty, investors flock to gold.

 Gold is often called a safe haven, and it has a record of performing well.

-For instance, gold was priced just above $837 when the Federal Reserve announced its first round of quantitative easing — money printing — in November 2008.
-By March 2010, when the easing ended, gold was at $1,110.
+For instance, gold was priced just above $837 per ounce when the Federal Reserve announced its first round of quantitative easing — money printing — in November 2008.
+By March 2010, when the easing ended, gold was at $1,110 per ounce.

 The same thing happened during the second round of easing, which took place between November 2010 and June 2011.
-At the beginning, it was priced above $1,300.
+At the beginning, gold was priced above $1,300 an ounce.
 By the end, it had increased to $1,500.

-Just recently, the federal reserve hiked rates again.
-This time, gold's value climbed by 2%.
+Just recently, the Federal Reserve hiked rates again.
+This time, gold's value climbed by 3%.

-The chart below from Forbes shows this trend, displaying a gold ETF in comparison with the S&P 500 and ETFs for the dollar (UUP) and bonds (TLT).
-The shaded areas represent rounds of easing:
+The chart below shows this trend, displaying a gold ETF in comparison with the S&P 500.

-In the most recent Federal Reserve interest rate hike in March 2017, silver climbed 3% to gold's 2%.
-This outlines a key fact that many investors miss: Silver can be as profitable (if not more profitable) then gold.
+In the most recent Federal Reserve interest rate nosedive in 2020, silver climbed 119% to gold's 4%.
+This outlines a key fact that many investors miss: Silver can be more profitable than gold.

-Just like gold, silver's used as currency — but it's cheaper than gold, it has more practical applications, and it can bring in bigger gains.
+Just like gold, silver's used as currency — but it's cheaper than gold, has more practical applications, and can bring in bigger gains.

 During QE1, SLV gained 64.3% against GLD's 34.7%.
 During QE2, it gained 39.5% against GLD's 10.9%.

-Fast forward to 2014, and SLV is at a five-year-low, signaling a perfect buy opportunity for investors.
+Fast-forward to 2021, and SLV is at a slight dip from its July 2021 price hike, signaling a perfect buy opportunity for investors.

 Silver is a major industrial metal, used in everything from silverware to photography.
 It's in high demand in many different sectors.